Puan Maharani

 Puan Maharani Nakshatra Kusyala Devi (born 6 September 1973) is an Indonesian politician from the Indonesian Democratic Party of Struggle (PDI-P), who is serving as the current speaker of the House of Representatives (DPR), Indonesia's lower house since 2019.
-She is the first female and the third-youngest person (being aged 46, when she took the oath of office) to take the office permanently.
-She previously served as the Coordinating Minister for Human Development and Cultural Affairs between 2014 and 2019, also becoming the first female and the youngest among all past and present coordinating ministers, being only 41 when she took office.
+She is the first female and the third-youngest person to take the office permanently, being aged 46, when she took the oath of office.
+She previously served as the Coordinating Minister for Human Development and Cultural Affairs between 2014 and 2019, becoming the first female and the youngest coordinating minister, being only 41 when she took office.

 Puan is the youngest child and the only daughter of former president and current PDI-P leader Megawati Sukarnoputri, and a granddaughter of Indonesia's first president Sukarno.
 Her father, Taufiq Kiemas, was a politician who served as the speaker of the People's Consultative Assembly from 2009 until his death in 2013.

 A member of the PDI-P, she was first elected to the People's Representative Council in 2009.
-She served as head of the party's faction from 2012 until her selection as minister in 2014 following the ascent of President Joko Widodo from PDI-P. She was one of eight women selected as ministers and the only female coordinating minister.
-She was again re-elected to the People's Representative Council in the 2019 election.
+She served as head of the party's faction from 2012 until her selection as minister in 2014 following the ascent of President Joko Widodo from PDI-P. She was one of eight women selected as ministers.
+She was re-elected to the People's Representative Council in the 2019 election.

 Early life and education

-Early life

 Puan Maharani Nakshatra Kusyala Devi was born on 6 September 1973.
-Her mother was former president and current PDI-P leader Megawati Sukarnoputri, the daughter of Indonesia's first president Sukarno, making her the granddaughter of Sukarno.
-Her father was Taufiq Kiemas, a politician who served as the speaker of the People's Consultative Assembly from 2009 until his death in 2013.
+Her mother is former president and current PDI-P leader Megawati Sukarnoputri, the daughter of Indonesia's first president Sukarno.
+Her father is Taufiq Kiemas, a politician who served as the speaker of the People's Consultative Assembly from 2009 until his death in 2013.

-Education

-Up until elementary school (SD), Puan lived a relatively normal and uneventful life, despite being the granddaughter of the first president Sukarno.
-This was until she was in junior high school (SMP), as her mother Megawati, became active again in Indonesian politics during the New Order.
-She graduated from high school (SMA) in 1991, and entered the University of Indonesia in 1991 to study literature and in 1992 to pursue a bachelor's degree in mass communication.
-She earned the latter in 1997.
+Up until elementary school, Puan lived a relatively normal and uneventful life, despite being the granddaughter of the first president Sukarno.
+This was until she was in junior high school, as her mother Megawati, became active again in Indonesian politics during the New Order.
+She graduated from high school in 1991, and entered the University of Indonesia in 1991 to study literature and in 1992 pursued a bachelor's degree in mass communication, earning it in 1997.

-Political career
+Early political career

-2001–2004: Megawati presidency
+Megawati presidency (2001–2004)

-After the fall of Suharto in 1998, Puan became involved in politics as her mother was one of the main players in the national political scene.
-During the three-year Megawati presidency, she would often accompany her mother on domestic and foreign official visits, in addition to conducting social events by herself.
+After the fall of Suharto in 1998, Puan became involved in politics as her mother was one of the main players in national politics.
+During the three-year Megawati presidency, she would often accompany her mother on domestic and foreign visits, in addition to conducting social events by herself.